singlestore-labs/sqlalchemy-singlestoredb/docs/_sources/index.rst.txt

 The SingleStore SQLAlchemy dialect is an SQLAlchemy dialect customized for use with the `SingleStore <https://singlestore.com>`_ database.

+.. note:: All releases before v1.0.0 are considered pre-release and are for non-production testing and evaluation, and may include changes to the API.

 .. toctree::
    :maxdepth: 3